 No, please do not staple or bind documents together, or submit documents in a file.
-This makes it more difficult for us prepare applications for the selection committee.
+This makes it more difficult for us to prepare applications for the selection committee.
+Please make sure that the documents are printed on one side and not doubled-paged.